Zvirja/ReSharperPlugin.XUnitTestRunnerSpeedBooster/README.md

 # ReSharperPlugin.XUnitTestRunnerSpeedBooster

+# DISCONTINUED

+The fix for this issue has been already released by JetBrains team.
+I've just tested the latest R# 2017.1.3 and found that it the fix for the issue, so this plugin is not needed more.

 ## DISCLAIMER
 __If you see any anomalies in test execution after this extension installation, please delete the extension before investigation.__